Sexual Misconduct Policies at Yale

 Sexual misconduct incorporates a range of behaviors including sexual assault, sexual harassment, intimate partner violence, stalking, voyeurism, and any other conduct of a sexual nature that is nonconsensual or has the purpose or effect of threatening, intimidating, or coercing a person.

-Much sexual misconduct includes nonconsensual sexual contact, but this is not a necessary component.
-For example, threatening speech that is sufficiently severe or pervasive to constitute sexual harassment will constitute sexual misconduct.
+Sexual misconduct often includes nonconsensual sexual contact, but this is not a necessary component.
+For example, threatening speech that is sufficiently severe or pervasive to constitute sexual harassment is sexual misconduct.
 Making photographs, video, or other visual or auditory recordings of a sexual nature of another person without consent constitutes sexual misconduct, even if the activity documented was consensual.
 Similarly, sharing such recordings or other sexually harassing electronic communications without consent is a form of sexual misconduct.

 Violations of Yale’s Policy on Teacher-Student Consensual Relations and its Policy on Relationships between Staff Members are also forms of sexual misconduct.